Course Descriptions

 Course Level Objectives

-- Identify the basic components and equipment used in a recording or project studio.
+1. Identify the basic components and equipment used in a recording studio or live sound environment.

 Course Level Objectives